Welcome to help for mental health north dorset

 mental health north dorset?

-Lockdowns have given me the opportunity to get this website developed to complement my activities as the leader/facilitator of the Shaftesbury Peer Support Group for People with Mental Health Difficulties which I started in April 2018.
-This was suspended for a while, then we met outside in the summer and now we are on Zoom.
-We will meet in person again as soon as Covid-19 allows.
+Lockdowns gave me the opportunity to get this website developed to complement my activities as the Facilitator of the Shaftesbury Peer Support Group for People with Mental Health Difficulties which I started in April 2018.
+The Shaftesbury Group met outside during the summer of 2022 and are now meeting at The Royal British Legion Hall on the 1st Thursday of the month and The King’s Arms on the 3rd Thursday.
+A new Gillingham Group started in March 2022 on the 2nd and 4th Thursdays with Jane as facilitator.
+Look on the News and Peer Support Group pages to keep up to date with details.
 We are a friendly bunch of mixed ages, gender and diagnoses who meet for mutual support, company and information.
-I facilitate the group to make sure everyone is ok with how it is going.
+Jane and I facilitate the groups to make sure everyone is ok with how it is going.

-Members of the Association are those that have filled in a Registration Form for the Peer Support Group and those that subscribe from the website.
+Members of the Association are those people that have filled in a Registration Form for the Peer Support Groups and all those individuals and organisations who subscribe via the website.